 Power of road authority to acquire adjacent land.

-limit of any road, the road authority may, at the request of any person whose right to build upon any land is restricted by the said building limit, and who desires to erect a building upon such land, acquire for such owner at his expense any land situate at the rear of the land of such owner of sufficient extent to afford him building facilities of the same nature as he would have enjoyed but for such restriction, and all lands required for the said purposes shall be deemed to be required for a public purpose.
+27 In the case of any land situated within the building limit of any road, the road authority may, at the request of any person whose right to build upon any land is restricted by the said building limit, and who desires to erect a building upon such land, acquire for such owner at his expense any land situate at the rear of the land of such owner of sufficient extent to afford him building facilities of the same nature as he would have enjoyed but for such restriction, and all lands required for the said purposes shall be deemed to be required for a public purpose.